chromice/order.less/README.md

 #### `.font-size()`

-Sets `font-size` property to a certain scale step.
+Sets `font-size` property to a scale value.

 ##### Parameters